 The chips trick

 As recently reported in The New York Times, a group of LES activists have diligently been keeping a Google spreadsheet tracking which illegal pot shops are open and closed in their neck of the woods.
-One of them, Diem Boyd, the leader of the LES Dwellers, is adamant the new crackdown simply is not all that it’s cracked up to be.
+One of them, who spoke to The Village Sun on condition of anonymity for her safety, is adamant the new crackdown simply is not all that it’s cracked up to be.

 “We have a store mentioned in the Times article that reopened in barely a week — removed their signs and reopened,” she said.
 “Many businesses that are selling have taken the products off the shelf and replaced them with chips.
 This is factual on the LES — back to what it was initially, i.e. under-the-counter sales with chips on the shelves, product not out in the open.
 You can’t pay $15,000-a-month rent selling chips — and it’s unlikely a business has transformed overnight from a weed shop to selling sodas and chips only.”